Carruthers recently was named the inaugural William F. Fox Distinguished Professor of Labor Economics.

-Department: Boyd Center for Business and Economic Research, Economics
+Boyd Center for Business and Economic Research and Economics - Faculty

-Celeste Carruthers is an associate professor in the Haslam College of Business at the University of Tennessee with a joint appointment in the Department of Economics and the Boyd Center for Business and Economic Research.
-Her research centers on education policy with crossovers into public economics, labor economics, and economic history.
-Recent and ongoing projects examine the effect of financial aid on college choices, career and technical education, and the consequences of segregated schools in the early 20th-century United States.
-She teaches graduate and undergraduate courses in public expenditure analysis, causal inference, and econometrics.
-Carruthers is the Editor-in-Chief of Economics of Education Review, a former member of the Association for Education Finance and Policy Board of Directors, a member of the CTE Research Network at the American Institutes for Research, an affiliated researcher with the National Center for Analysis of Longitudinal Data in Education Research (CALDER), and she has served as a faculty advisor to several fellows in the Harvard Graduate School of Education Strategic Data Project.
+In addition to researching the effect of financial aid on college choices, Carruthers also researches career and technical education, and the consequences of segregated schools in the early 20th-century United States.
+She is the Editor-in-Chief of Economics of Education Review, a former member of the Association for Education Finance and Policy Board of Directors, a member of the CTE Research Network at the American Institutes for Research and an affiliated researcher with the National Center for Analysis of Longitudinal Data in Education Research, and she has served as a faculty advisor to several fellows in the Harvard Graduate School of Education Strategic Data Project.

 “As a grad student my secret fear was that I would publish research and it would not affect anyone’s lives,” Carruthers says.
 “That has not been the case at all because of the public service mission of the Boyd center.
 I feel fortunate to be here doing this kind of work.”